aMahanna/cssaaei-elections/README.md

 * (Sys Admin) During the voting period:
   - Monitor events, memory usage, response times, throughput, apdex scores, and other metrics using Heroku, Logentries, New Relic and Sqreen
-  - If needed, unblock IPs that have been blacklisted by Sqreen due to high API call rates (20 in under a minute)
+  - If needed, unblock IPs that have been blacklisted by a custom Sqreen rule that monitors high API call rates

 * After the voting period:
   - The Elections Officer (along with the System Administrator) review the Database entries and query the results
   - The Elections Officer announces the results to the current CSSA Executives and external candidates
-  - The CSSA Executives release the election results to the CSSA student body
+  - The CSSA Executives release the election results to the CSSA student body & prepare for a transition

-## Images
+## Appendix

 <img src="./assets/stack.png"  width="800"/>